abdulqadir100/be_zen/README.md

 * Category
 * Level 1 -> This is just a classification of a product.

-The following Task from the data was used to find the following results.
+The following results were generated from the data .
 1. Products without prices
-2.Count of products without prices and with prices in each Product Type, Category, Level 1 3.Correct Product Prices in the correct format (eg: $56) wherever possible and separate them into currency and value columns.
+2. Count of products without prices and with prices in each Product Type, Category, Level 1
-4. List out the categories with average price of product.
+3. Correct Product Prices in the correct format (eg: $56) wherever possible and separate them into currency and value columns.
-5.
+4. List out the categories with average price of product.\

 Brownie Points:  Use graphs to depict this data.
 Use of Cloud Services : google colab was used
 Guidelines: